 Within 20-24 hours of the initial intake of information, make sure the information is written down in notes and that you have reviewed them.
 During the reviewing session, you want to read them, but then look away and try to recall the most important points.

 Remember, there is a difference between rereading and recalling, so be certain you look away and pull from your memories.

 2. Recall the Information for the First Time

-After a day of your first review, try to recall the information without using any of your notes as much.
+After a day, try to recall the information without using any of your notes as much.
 Try recalling when you’re taking a walk or sitting down and relaxing.

 You can also increase your efficiency by creating flashcards of the main ideas and quizzing yourself on the concepts.